Does an Uninspected Car Raise Your Insurance Rates?

 Policy Renewal Review

-Insurers review your full DMV record when your policy comes up for renewal.
-If a registration lapse or related violation is on record at that point, some insurers will surcharge the renewal; others may decline to renew.
-Resolving the inspection before your renewal date eliminates this risk.
+Insurers review your full DMV record when your policy comes up for renewal as part of their underwriting process, where they assess various risk factors.
+If a registration lapse or related violation is on record at that point, some insurers will surcharge the renewal.
+Others may decline to renew.
+Resolve the inspection before your renewal date to eliminate this risk.

 usMap icon